 The sexual abuse offenses outlined under this act include aggravated kidnapping per §20.04(a)(4) if intent was to commit a sex crime; indecency with a child per §21.11(a)(1) if the defendant committed a crime other than touching; sexual assault per §22.011; aggravated sexual assault per §22.021; burglary under §30.02 if there was intent to commit a sex-related crime; or sexual performance by a child per §43.25.

 The law states that a criminal conviction for the sexual abuse of a child is a first-degree felony that will involve penalties of imprisonment for life or for 25 to 99 years.

 If you have been charged with the continuous sexual abuse of a child, it is in your best interest to seek the involvement of an experienced sex crimes defense attorney.
 You need a heavyweight in your corner who will go above and beyond in the fight to help protect your legal rights.

-Watch our helpful videos below presented by The Law Offices of Ned Barnett:
+View our informational pages below presented by The Law Offices of Ned Barnett: